SAN FRANCISCO HOMES THIS WEEK: WEDNESDAY, JULY 11, 2018

-The San Francisco Association of Realtors released figures for January earlier this month, and so today we're comparing January's activity against other months, and against January in previous years.
+The San Francisco Association of Realtors released figures for June earlier this month, and so today we're comparing June's activity against other months, and against June in previous years.

 New Listings - By Property Type

-There were 145 new listings in January for single family homes, and 236 new listings for condos and lofts.
-In comparison to January 2017, that's down 18.1 percent for single family homes, and down 17.8 percent for condos and lofts.
-While we certainly saw a nice bounce in the number of new listings in January, the low inventory of homes for sale continues to be a challenge.
+There were 199 new listings in June for single family homes, and 224 new listings for condos and lofts.
+In comparison to June 2017, that's down 16.4 percent for single family homes, and down 14.2 percent for condos and lofts.

 Median Days on Market - By Property Type

-Data points for median days on market — the number of days a home is on the market before it sells, with half above this data point and half below it — are still incredibly low for San Francisco.
-That's partly why in January the City was ranked the hottest real estate market in the nation by realtor.com.
+Data points for median days on market — the number of days a home is on the market before it sells, with half above this data point and half below it — continue to be incredibly low for San Francisco.

-The median days on market number for single family homes in January was 19, down 17.4 percent from last year during the same month.
-The median days on market number for condos and lofts in January was 30, down 38.8 percent from January 2017.
+The number for median days on market for single family homes in June was 13, down 7.1 percent from June of last year.
+The number for median days on market in June for condos and lofts was 18, up from May, but down 21.7 percent from June 2017.